laravel/jetstream-docs/1.x/features/profile-management.md

 ## Actions

 As typical of most Jetstream features, the logic executed to satisfy profile update requests can be found in an action class within your application.
 Specifically, the `App\Actions\Fortify\UpdateUserProfileInformation` class will be invoked when the user updates their profile.
+This action is responsible for validating the input and updating the user's profile information.

 Therefore, any customizations you wish to make to this logic should be made in this class.
 The action receives the currently authenticated `$user` and an array of `$input` that contains all of the input from the incoming request, including the updated profile photo if applicable.